 You’ve likely seen the circus act of a clown on a unicycle balancing spinning plates on skinny poles while pedaling around the arena.
-If you’ve decided to go back to school to earn your degree while working full-time, raising a family and having a life, you may feel like juggling those things is just as impossible.
+If you’ve decided to go back to school to earn your degree while working full-time, raising a family, and having a life, you may feel like juggling those things is just as impossible.
 However, like with the clown on the unicycle, it’s all about balance.
 You can learn how with practice!
-Here are four best practices to help in the “juggle” of maintaining work-life balance.

 Assess your Calendar